whatyouhide/whatyouhide.github.io/content/posts/2022-01-25-testing-aws-in-elixir/index.md

 Mox.defmock(ExAwsMock, for: ExAws.Behaviour)
 ```

 In any code that executes AWS requests, we don't use `ExAws.request/1` or `ExAws.stream/1`.
-Instaed, we read the module to use at compile time from our application configuration (still defaulting to `ExAws`).
+Instead, we read the module to use at compile time from our application configuration (still defaulting to `ExAws`).

 ```elixir
 defmodule MyApp do